Merilynn-64/Botshare_document/our-solution.md

 By integrating **AMRs with intelligent storage solutions**, we provide an **affordable, scalable, and flexible** warehouse automation framework while **training professionals in deep-tech disciplines** to drive innovation in robotics and AI.

-## Who benefits?
-This program is designed for a wide range of participants, including:

-- **Aspiring Robotics & AI engineers** – Seamless learning path from school-level STEM to professional robotics and AI development.
-- **Engineers & Tech professionals** – Gain expertise in robotics, AI, and industrial automation.